Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step1.md

 `This is my house`

 And then just press enter to accept the default language `en`.

 Once you've finished adding comments just press enter to move to the next step.

 ### Labels

-Twins can have one or more labels, in any language.
+Twins can have one or more labels, in any language, to your twin.
+For the purpose of this tutorial we'll treat them the same as properties(explained below).

 Lets add a single label for now: